Sufiyan71/Sufiyan71/README.md

 ### Hi there 👋

 - I am Mohammad Sufiyan
-- I am a Junior Year CSE student.
+- I am a Final Year CSE student.
 - Also a Gate Aspirant.